Home

 The local immune response in the digestive tract begins to cause inflammation and damage, leading to digestive symptoms like: bloating, diarrhea, constipation, gas, gastroesophageal reflux, gastritis, colitis symptoms, cramping, etc.

-Even diagnosed gastrointestinal diseases like IBS and Crohn's Disease can have a component of Gluten Sensitivity and/or be completely misdiagnosed Celiac Disease!
+Even diagnosed gastrointestinal diseases like IBS and Crohn's Disease invariably have a component of Gluten Sensitivity and/or be completely misdiagnosed Celiac Disease!

-This inflammation also damages the lining of the small intestine where nutrients are absorbed.
-Since this lining is only one cell thick, when it is damaged, gluten proteins and bacteria from the food you eat can actually leak out of the digestive tract and into your bloodstream!
+This inflammation also damages the lining of the small intestine where nutrients are absorbed, a serious condition known as Villous Atrophy.
+Since this lining is only one cell thick, when it is damaged gluten proteins and bacteria from the food you eat can actually leak out of the digestive tract and into your bloodstream!

 This condition of Increased Intestinal Permeability or Leaky Gut Syndrome not only creates a whole body immune reaction -but can contribute to what we call Early Symptoms of Fibromyalgia, and is the probable cause of autoimmune disorders and most other chronic health problems!!